A highly dissociative mind is a complex and wonderful thing. If you have one, it may well have saved you.

 50 years of personal DID experience

-- for when trauma and dissociation require extra support
+when trauma and dissociation require extra support

-Note that I work closely together with certified counselor Anna Marije Onstenk who specializes in writing therapy; both of us have a lot of experience dealing with trauma and parts.
+I work closely together with certified counselor Anna Marije Onstenk who specializes in writing therapy; both of us have considerable experience dealing with trauma, dissociation and parts.
+We are located in the EU (Spain) but available internationally and independent of insurance providers.

 Victims of organized abuse, OEA/RAMCOA: